 - 3 large eggs, hard boiled and coarsely chopped

 - ⅓ cup chopped parsley, plus more for serving

 - ⅓ cup chopped dill, plus more for serving

 - Red pepper flakes, or Aleppo pepper, optional

 - Bread or lettuce wrap (I used ciabatta rolls)

 - Romaine lettuce leaves

-- Add the Greek yogurt, celery, shallot, parsley, and dill.
-Season with kosher salt, black pepper and a good pinch of red pepper flakes (I am using Aleppo-style pepper).
-Add a small drizzle of extra virgin olive oil.
-Mix everything well with a spoon or fork.
-Serve at room temp or cover and chill for later.
+- Mix the egg salad: Add the eggs, yogurt, celery, shallot, parsley, and dill.
+Season with a good pinch of kosher salt, black pepper, and red pepper flakes (if using).
+Add a small drizzle of olive oil and mix until combined.
+If not serving immediately, cover and keep cold in your refrigerator for later.

 - Serve: Top with more fresh herbs and serve on its own or wrapped in lettuce.
 Or, to make a sandwich, slice the bread in half and spread the egg salad on one side.
 Top with romaine lettuce and the other half of the bread.
 Serve immediately.

 - Leftovers and storage: Avocado egg salad can be stored, sealed tightly in the fridge, for up to 2 nights.